 Is the tank full?

 If you begin to notice the rotten eggs smell from various drains around the house, it could be that it is time to get your septic tank pumped.

 As a rule, you should get your tank pumped every 3- 5 years.
 But depending on your living situation and the size of your tank, you may need to get your tank pumped more frequently.
 We have ours pumped every year.

 Septic tank smell in bathroom

-If you have noticed that the smell is just coming from one drain it could be an easy to fix to your septic odor problem.
-Drains all have a P-trap, this is a U-shaped bend in the pipe and is where water sits until more water comes down the pipe flushing the old water and replacing it with the new water.
+If you have noticed that the smell is just coming from one drain, it could be easy to fix your septic odor problem.
+Drains all have a P-trap; this is a U-shaped bend in the pipe and is where water sits until more water comes down the pipe, flushing the old water and replacing it with the new water.